byrichardpowell/page-performance-monitor/README.md

 <script src="[2]"></script>
 ````

-* [1]: The endpoint for your own customer monitoring solution.
+* [1]: The endpoint for your own custom monitoring solution.
 * [2]: The location of `build/bundle.js` on your server.

 ## Will this affect performance?